 This paper outlines the advantages of FDTD EM simulation for analyzing antenna-in-system designs that include both the antenna package and the automobile body features surrounding the device.
 An XFdtd simulation of a radar mounted in the rear bumper of a sedan provides the framework for the discussion.

-With XFdtd EM Simulation Software, there is no limit to the resources you can exploit to solve your EM calculations.
-This report quantifies the performance profile of XFdtd’s GPU and MPI technologies.
+With XFdtd, there is no limit to the resources you can exploit to solve your EM calculations.
+This report quantifies the performance profile of XF's GPU and MPI technologies.
 We demonstrate the pros and cons of different combinations of equipment and techniques, including cost considerations for those researching available hardware.

 This presentation describes the simulation of a hearing instrument (HI) device.
 The design was simulated in the presence of a homogeneous SAM phantom and an anatomically correct, heterogeneous head model.
 The simulation results illustrate the differences between the head models and highlight the more acceptable results for improved device safety.

-Devices designed for free space operation often fail to meet expectations when deployed in their actual environment.
-This study considers the example of designing a broadband antenna for an unattended ground sensor using Remcom's XFdtd Release 7 (XF7).
+This study considers the example of designing a broadband antenna for an unattended ground sensor using XFdtd.
 To address the challenge of attaining acceptable performance over both dry and wet ground conditions, we use Particle Swarm Optimization (PSO).
 XStream GPU Acceleration and MPI + GPU technology make this type of sophisticated simulation strategy possible, completing multiple optimizations with hundreds of generations to converge on the best values.

 An effective approach is presented for simulation of thin resistive sheets in FDTD.
 The approach is based on surface impedance and piecewise linear recursive convolution technique.
 This approach can be combined with a conformal scheme so that it can be applied to deal with an arbitrarily shaped thin sheet.
 The simulation results for a couple of examples have shown that the approach is robust, stable and quite accurate.

-Uncertainty in structure geometry is a fundamental limitation of ray-tracing methods of simulating urban propagation, exacerbated by performing analysis which pass into buildings of unknown configuration.
-Empirical models provide an alternative, but do not incorporate the full impact of the neighboring urban structures.
-Presented is a hybrid approach using ray-tracing methods to arrive within the building and applying empirically derived loss factors to incorporate the effect of unknown interior layouts.
+Uncertainty in structure geometry is a fundamental limitation of ray-tracing methods when simulating urban propagation.
+We present a hybrid approach using ray-tracing methods and empirically derived loss factors to incorporate the effect of unknown interior layouts.
 This approach is compared with a more typical empirical implementation to demonstrate the benefits of hybridization.

-Heterogeneous, mobile wireless networks are becoming increasingly difficult to validate for operational use, depending on digital simulation of the wireless channels to properly predict behaviors in the field.
-The complexity of these simulation scenarios demands high fidelity modeling of the physical channels at very dense resolution of the trajectories of each moving radio in order to handle rapid changes and multi-path, a high performance computing problem of its own.
+Heterogeneous, mobile wireless networks are becoming increasingly difficult to validate for operational use.
 Presented is an approach to reduce the run-time of these high fidelity simulations by constructing precise results based on adjacent ray-paths from a lower resolution simulation.
 Speed and accuracy trade-offs are presented for this approach in typical urban scenarios, demonstrating its effectiveness in meeting the growing needs of wireless channel emulation.

 A fast approach is proposed for estimating the thermal responses of biological bodies due to RF exposures.
 The approach is based on ANN models.
 The results obtained from the fast approach agree well with those calculated directly from the thermal solver.
 The advantage is that the approach is fast and is not dependent on the biological body and mesh sizes.